tritiumdev/cereal-ocpp2/src/README.md

 and that the code is generated in a minimalistic fashion.
 For example code is only placed in protocol/common.hpp if it used in more than one request or response.
-Otherwise, code or objects specific to a request or response are found only in the corresponding protocol header that makes use of it.
+Otherwise, code or objects specific to a request or response are found only in the corresponding protocol header that makes use of them.

 ## protocol16ext